gianisp/Infrastructure/Readme.md

 ### Detailed description

-The network is designed to interconnect controlled support and data centres of Kongsberg, and nodes owned by customers of Kongsberg.
+The network is designed to interconnect controlled support and data centres of KONGSBERG, and nodes owned by customers of KONGSBERG.

 ### Internet as carrier